Are you trying to teach your students how to study? Have you sat at your desk and marked their exams, only to think, Geez, did they study at all?

 - Using websites such as Anki, Quizlet, and Tinycards to create digital flashcards that the website automatically spaces out during practice

-- Using index cards as the Leitner System of spaced learning
+- Using index cards and a system such as as the Leitner System of spaced learning

-Study tips not included in the CrashCourse videos include:
+Study tips not included in the CrashCourse videos, but included in the thirteen study tips include:

 - try easier problems when you get stuck on difficult problems, as the difficulty often comes from the combination of concepts